 From my research, some reviewers have reported using their SimpleHuman Dish Rack for several years and then some!
 So you won’t be replacing this one anytime soon.

 You’ll also be happy to know the frame is stainless steel, which makes it rust proof.
-So no more rusting at the joins and corners like some other dish drainers.
+So no more rusting at the joints and corners like some other dish drainers.

 My kitchen is where I go to escape and I like to keep it spotless.
 The slightest smudge or drop of water sends me reaching for a cleaning cloth.
 So I love the fact that this SimpleHuman dish drainer has a fingerprint-proof finish.